-- Complete all required classroom and clinical training according to the State and Institution requirements with a "C" grade average (minimum cumulative grade of 75 percent in theory (written test grades), and in practical/clinic performance (practical assessments)). - Complete the course within the prescribed maximum time frame - Complete all exit paperwork; attend Direct Loan Exit Counseling (if applicable) and

-Make satisfactory arrangements for payment of all debts owed to the Institution.
-Any balance due to the Institution must be paid at least 2 weeks prior to graduation or within 12 months, whichever occurs earlier.
+- Complete all required classroom and clinical training according to the State and Institution requirements with a "C" grade average (minimum cumulative grade of 75 percent in theory (written test grades), and in practical/clinic performance [practical assessments]). - Complete the course within the prescribed maximum time frame - Complete all exit paperwork; attend Direct Loan Exit Counseling (if applicable) and - Make satisfactory arrangements for payment of all debts owed to the Institution.
 The payment of monies owed to the institution may be made by cash, credit card, debit card, money order, check, third party or Title IV funds.
 The payment of monies owed made to the institution within two weeks of graduation must be paid in cash, credit card, debit card, money order or cashier's check.